-The Directors were remunerated for their services at a fee of £22,500 per annum for Jeremy Thompson (as Chairman of the Audit Committee) and £27,500 for Jon Bridel (as Chairman) and fees received by Didier Benaroya are disclosed on page 17.
+The Directors were remunerated for their services at a fee of £22,500 per annum for Jeremy Thompson (as Chairman of the Audit Committee) and £27,500 for Jon Bridel (as Chairman) and fees received by Didier Benaroya are disclosed in the Directors' Report.

-The Directors received fees of £5,000 each per annum for acting as Director of each of the Company's Guernsey subsidiaries (DP Aircraft Guernsey I Limited, DP Aircraft Guernsey II Limited, DP Aircraft Guernsey IV Limited) (total of £20,000 each per annum).
+The Directors received fees of £5,000 each per annum for acting as Director of each of the Company's Guernsey subsidiaries (DP Aircraft Guernsey I Limited, DP Aircraft Guernsey II Limited, DP Aircraft Guernsey III Limited and DP Aircraft Guernsey IV Limited) (total of £20,000 each per annum).